Honors Physics

 Prerequisites:

 The student must have completed Algebra and Geometry and should have substantial background in physical science and Chemistry.
 Most students are currently taking Pre-Calculus when they take this class.
 Trigonometry would be a benefit, but is taught and is used throughout the class.
-This class is not a calculus-based physics class; however, calculus principles are taught and students are pointed in the direction of how calculus is used to solve physics and engineering problems.
-In the past, students who are simultaneously taking calculus have found this class to be beneficial to their calculus studies.

 Texts: